awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 # Error Handling<a name="Programming.Errors"></a>

  This section describes runtime errors and how to handle them\.
-It also describes error messages and codes that are specific to DynamoDB\.
+It also describes error messages and codes that are specific to Amazon DynamoDB\.

 **Topics**
 + [Error Components](#Programming.Errors.Components)